Most and Least Allergenic Foods For Babies With Allergies

 Sweet Potatoes

-If your baby likes butternut squash, they will likely enjoy sweet potato too.
+If your baby likes butternut squash, they will likely enjoy sweet potato, too.
 Sweet potatoes are rich in calcium, selenium, and B-vitamins making them an excellent addition to your little one’s diet.

-Rice & Oats
+Rice and Oats

 Many parents start with rice or baby oat cereal when starting solids.
 They are often fortified with iron and folic acid, but rice and oats are great additions in their whole and natural state when baby is older.
-Rolled oats mixed with banana and molasses is a great breakfast option for an added fiber and iron boost, and rice served with a protein like chicken or turkey also makes for a well-balanced meal for older babies who are ready for more solid foods.
+Rolled oats mixed with banana and molasses are a great breakfast option for an added fiber and iron boost, and rice served with a protein like chicken or turkey also makes for a well-balanced meal for older babies who are ready for more solid foods.

 Proteins